OfficeGSX/Test_SP_AddIn/1033/GITHUB-mod_sp15_appscope/create-a-basic-sharepoint-hosted-add-in-by-using-napa-office-365-development-too.md

 > **NOTE**
 > If you're logged on to another Microsoft account when you try to sign up for a developer account, you might get this message: "Sorry, that user ID you entered didn't work.
 It looks like it's not valid.
 Be sure you enter the user ID that your organization assigned to you.
-Your user ID usually looks like  *someone@example.com*  or *someone@example.onmicrosoft.com*  ."> If you see this message, log out of the Microsoft account you were using and try again.
+Your user ID usually looks like  *someone@example.com*  or *someone@example.onmicrosoft.com*  ."<BR /><BR /> If you see this message, log out of the Microsoft account you were using and try again.
 If you still get the message, clear your browser cache or switch to **InPrivate Browsing** and then fill out the form.